Physical map of Haiti

 The central region consists of two plains and two sets of mountain ranges.
 The Plateau Central (Central Plateau) extends along both sides of the Guayamouc River, south of the Massif du Nord.

-To the southwest of the Plateau Central are the Montagnes Noires, with elevations of up to approximately 600 meters.
 The mountains of the southern peninsula, an extension of the southern mountain chain of the Dominican Republic (the Sierra de Baoruco), extend from the Massif de la Selle in the east to the Massif de la Hotte in the west.
 The range's highest peak, the Pic de la Selle, is the highest point in Haiti, rising to an altitude of 2715 meters.

 Port-au-Prince is the capital.
 Other towns and cities include Cap-Haitien, Les Cayes and Gonaives.

-Other Haiti maps |
+Customized Haiti maps